Northern Crusades: Wars against the Curonians and Semigallians (1201–1290)

 The conquest of Semigallian counties started in 1219 when crusaders from Riga occupied Mežotne, the major port on the Lielupe waterway, and founded the Bishopric of Semigallia.
-After several unsuccessful campaigns against the pagan Semigallian duke Viestards and his Samogitian kinsfolk, the Roman Curia decided in 1251 to abolish the Bishopric of Semigallia, and divided its territories between the Bishopric of Riga and the Order of Livonia.
-In 1265, a stone castle was built at Jelgava, on the Lielupe, and became the main military base for crusader attacks against the Semigallians.
-In 1271, the capital hillfort of Tērvete was conquered, but Semigallians, under the Duke Nameisis, rebelled in 1279, and the Lithuanians under Traidenis defeated Livonian Order forces in the Battle of Aizkraukle.
-Duke Nameisis' warriors unsuccessfully attacked Riga in 1280, in response to which around 14,000 crusaders besieged Turaida castle in 1281.
-To conquer the remaining Semigallian hillforts, the Order's master Villekin of Endorpe built a castle called Heiligenberg (lit.
-'Saints' Hill') right next to the Tērvete castle in 1287.
-The same year, the Semigallians made another attempt to conquer Riga, but again failed to take it.
-On their return home, Livonian knights attacked them, but were defeated at the Battle of Garoza, in which the Orders' master Villekin and at least 35 knights lost their lives.
-The new master of the Order Konrad von Hattstein organised the last campaigns against the Semigallians in 1289 and 1290; the hillforts of Dobele, Rakte, and Sidabre were conquered, and most of the Semigallian warriors joined the Samogitian and Lithuanian forces.
+In 1251, after several unsuccessful campaigns against the pagan Semigallian Duke Viestards and his Samogitian kinsfolk, the Roman Curia decided to abolish the Bishopric of Semigallia, dividing its territories between the Bishopric of Riga and the Livonian Order.
+In 1265, a stone castle was built at Jelgava, on the Lielupe waterway, and became the main military base for crusader attacks against the Semigallians.
+In 1271, the capital hillfort of Tērvete was conquered.
+However, Semigallians led by Duke Nameisis rebelled in 1279, and the Lithuanians under Grand Duke Traidenis defeated Livonian Order forces in the Battle of Aizkraukle.

+Duke Nameisis' warriors unsuccessfully attacked Riga in 1280, provoking the siege of Turaida castle by around 14,000 crusaders in 1281.
+To conquer the remaining Semigallian hillforts, the Livonian Order's master Villekin of Endorpe built a castle called Heiligenberg ("Saints' Hill"), right next to the Tērvete castle in 1287.
+The same year, the Semigallians made another attempt to conquer Riga but were unsuccessful.
+Although Livonian knights attacked them on their return home, the Semigallians defeated them in the Battle of Garoza.
+Villekin and at least 35 knights lost their lives.
+The new master of the Livonian Order, Konrad von Hattstein, organized the last campaigns against the Semigallians in 1289 and 1290.
+The hillforts of Dobele, Rakte, and Sidabre were conquered, and most of the Semigallian warriors joined the Samogitian and Lithuanian forces.

 Prussia and Lithuania

-Campaigns of Bolesław the Curly and Konrad of Masovia
+Campaigns of Bolesław the Curly and Konrad of Mazovia

-From 1147, the Polish Duke of Mazovia, Boleslaw the Curly, led many expeditions against pagan Prussia, with some of them being successful and resulting in the conquest of parts of the Prussian territories.
+From 1147, the Polish duke of Mazovia, Boleslaw the Curly, led many expeditions against pagan Prussia, with some of them being successful and resulting in the conquest of parts of the Prussian territories.

-Konrad I, the Polish Duke of Masovia, unsuccessfully attempted to conquer pagan Prussia in crusades in 1219 and 1222.
-Taking the advice of the first Bishop of Prussia, Christian of Oliva, Konrad founded the crusading Order of Dobrzyń (or Dobrin) in 1220.
-However, this order was largely ineffective, and Konrad's campaigns against the Old Prussians were answered by incursions into the already captured territory of Culmerland (Chełmno Land).
+Konrad I, the Polish duke of Mazovia, unsuccessfully attempted to conquer pagan Prussia in crusades in 1219 and 1222.
+Taking the advice of the first bishop of Prussia, Christian of Oliva, Duke Konrad founded the crusading Order of Dobrzyń (or Dobrin) in 1220.
+However, the order was largely ineffective, and Duke Konrad's campaigns against the Old Prussians were answered by incursions into the already captured territory of Culmerland (Chełmno Land).
 Subjected to constant Prussian counter-raids, Konrad wanted to stabilize the north of the Duchy of Masovia in this fight over the border area of Chełmno Land.
-Masovia became part of Poland in the 10th century, but native Prussians, Yotvingians, and Lithuanians were still living in the territories north of Masovia, where no settled borders existed.
-Konrad's military weakness led him, in 1226, to ask the Roman Catholic monastic order of the Teutonic Knights to come to Prussia and suppress the Old Prussians.
+Mazovia became part of Poland in the 10th century, but native Prussians, Yotvingians, and Lithuanians were still living in the territories north of Mazovia, where there were no settled borders.
+Konrad asked the Roman Catholic monastic order of the Teutonic Knights in 1226 to come to Prussia to suppress the Old Prussians; and he supported the Knights financially, militarily, and by providing supplies.